autonomio/talos/README.md

 	     'activation':[relu, elu],
 	     'last_activation': [softmax]}

 The above example is a simple indication of what is possible.
 Any parameter that Keras accepts, can be included in the dictionary format.

 Talos accepts lists with values, and tuples (start, end, n).
 Learning rate is normalized to 1 so that for each optimizer, lr=1 is the default Keras setting.
 Once this is all done, we can run the scan:

-	h = ta.Hyperio(x, y, params=p, experiment_name='first_test', model=iris_model, grid_downsample=0.5)
+	h = ta.Scan(x, y, params=p, experiment_name='first_test', model=iris_model, grid_downsample=0.5)

 ## Options

-In addition to the parameter, there are several options that can be set within the Hyperio() call.
+In addition to the parameter, there are several options that can be set within the Scan() call.
 These values will effect the actual scan, as opposed to anything that change for each permutation.

 #### val_split